stephenajulu/stephenajulu.com/content/blog/the-importance-and-benefits-of-blockchain-technology.md

 With blockchain technology, information about identity is auditable, traceable, and verifiable — in just seconds.
 Individuals can curate their own profiles and control data sharing.
 Issuers easily connect with others and provide nearly instant verification of credentials.
 All participants are empowered by a platform anchored in trust.

+## Conclusion

+Blockchain technology can power new models for change, advancing knowledge and helping social organizations create shared systems of record.
+It is already revolutionizing industries and even creating new ones.
+Individuals, Organizations, and Governments are adopting this new technology because of how it makes processes efficient, secure, immutable, and transparent.

 And that's it for today.

 Have a great day or you can continue reading below.